One of the most fun, and most challenging, elements in product management is working with a range of interdisciplinary stakeholders.

 (Hint: It's you.)

 Product managers, and sometimes product owners, are at the intersection of business goals, user problems/insights, and the solutions and technology being developed to achieve the company’s business goals.
 Given the context and decision-making power they have, it rests on product managers to align and communicate proactively with their partners and team members about their reasoning and product decisions.
-It is the responsibility of the product manager to ensure that their partners are aligned on the product roadmap and that partners provide all possible support to solve user problems and make the product development process successful.
+It is the responsibility of the product manager to ensure that their team is aligned on the product roadmap and that partners provide all possible support to solve user problems and make the product development process successful.

 Giving the product team and customer support the information and tools to address issues, aligning leadership on important choices, and aligning the product marketing and logistics teams to assist with scaling up a product are all components of partnership and stakeholder management.
 To make sure that their product has all the support necessary to be successful, product managers must work with all sorts of stakeholders in nearly every department in a firm.
 Without a doubt, stakeholder management skills are essential for success as a product manager.